 Submerged for three months at a depth of 500 m, the nano-filtration membranes performed extremely well.
 In fact, they delivered water with a residual sulfate content much lower than the 40-ppm threshold required for injection into the reservoir.
 As with any pilot, this test has also helped to improve the SPRINGS® design.

-SPRINGS® will be ready and available for field applications from 2018 on.
-Following in the footsteps of the Pazflor subsea gas/liquids gravity separator and the high boost multiphase pump system, we will once again have contributed to the emergence of a new industrial standard for deep offshore.
+SPRINGS® is ready and available for field applications since 2018.
+Following in the footsteps of the Pazflor subsea gas/liquids gravity separator and the high boost multiphase pump system, we have once again contributed to the emergence of a new industrial standard for deep offshore.

 Technical Responses to New Challenges